WaiveCar/Waivecar/src/views/site/faq.md

 ### What are WaiveCar's hours?

-Our cars are available from 5am - 1am and the HQ is open from 9am-10pm and the customer service line is open from 8am-10pm.
+Our cars are available 24 hours and the HQ is open from 9am-10pm and the customer service line is open from 8am-10pm.
 If you need assistance at other hours, simply send us an email at support@waive.car and we will reach you at our earliest convenience.

 ### How do I book a WaiveCar?
 Log onto the app and find the closest available WaiveCar to you.
 Hit "Book it"!
 You then have 15 minutes to get to the car before the reservation times out.